Fort Worth Personal Injury Lawyer With a Track Record of Success

-Economic damages also can include a victim’s lost wages or loss of earning capacity.
+Economic damages also can include a victim's lost wages, lost income, or loss of earning capacity.
 Typically, you can calculate the amount of your economic damages using receipts and bills.
 However, you may need an expert to help you establish future anticipated financial losses.

 Non-economic damages can be more difficult to prove than economic damages because they involve physical, emotional, and mental injuries that are intangible and difficult to evaluate.
-Examples of non-economic damages in Texas personal injury lawsuits include things like mental anguish, physical pain and suffering, and loss of consortium and companionship.
+Examples of non-economic damages in Texas personal injury lawsuits include:

 Punitive damages are designed to punish the defendant for, particularly egregious conduct by making an example of them to other would-be tortfeasors.
 Punitive damages may apply in drunk driving cases and other scenarios where a defendant acts intentionally or with reckless disregard for the safety of others.